Jean-François Cail: Partnership with Charles Derosne

+In 1844 the company planned to expand into the manufacture of steam locomotives and in 1845 supplied seven or eight locomotives to Chemin de Fer de Nord, followed by two locomotives and wagons for Chemin de Fer de Sceaux in 1846.
+On 24 October 1846, Cail obtained a licence to copy the patents of Thomas Russell Crampton and began manufacturing Crampton locomotives as well.
+He was one of the first railway constructors in France.

-Derosne died in 1848 and the company got into great trouble because of the 1848 revolution.
+Derosne died on 21 September 1846 and the company got into great trouble because of the 1848 revolution.

 Société J. F. Cail & Cie

 On 6 June 1850 Cail founded the new company Société J. F. Cail & Cie.
 It continued to be successful in locomotives and expanded to become an international company, branching especially into engineered structures.

 Private life

 Having become a wealthy man, Mr. Cail built a luxurious townhouse in Paris that is used today by the city government as town hall of the 8th arrondissement.

 He is buried in an elaborate and huge tomb in Pere Lachaise cemetery in Paris.
 The tomb lies towards the north-east at the junction of two paths.

 Recognition

 The main square of his home town Chef-Boutonne is named Place Cail.
 A street in Paris is also named after him: Rue Cail.

-Additionally, his name is among in the 72 names engraved on the Eiffel Tower by Gustave Eiffel, in recognition of his contributions to the project.
+Additionally, his name is among the 72 names engraved on the Eiffel Tower by Gustave Eiffel, in recognition of his contributions to the project.